Israel has launched a new offensive in blockaded Gaza. Here's what to know

 Israel has blocked all supplies, including food, fuel and medicine, from reaching Gaza since the beginning of March.
 Its military campaign, which has destroyed vast areas and driven around 90% of the population from their homes, has left the territory almost entirely reliant on international aid.

 Most community kitchens have shut down.
 The main food providers inside Gaza — the U.N.’s World Food Program and World Central Kitchen — say they are out of food.
 Vegetables and meat are inaccessible or unaffordable.
-Crowds queue for hours for a small scoop of rice.
+Crowds line up for hours for a small scoop of rice.

-Food security experts said in a stark warning last week that Gaza would likely fall into famine if Israel doesn’t lift its blockade and stop its military campaign.
+Food security experts said last week that Gaza would likely fall into famine if Israel doesn’t lift its blockade and stop its military campaign.

-Nearly half a million Palestinians face possible starvation — living in “catastrophic” levels of hunger — and 1 million others can barely get enough food, according to the Integrated Food Security Phase Classification, a leading international authority on the severity of hunger crises.
+Nearly 500,000 Palestinians face possible starvation — living in “catastrophic” levels of hunger — and 1 million others can barely get enough food, according to the Integrated Food Security Phase Classification, a leading international authority on the severity of hunger crises.

 Satellite photos obtained by The Associated Press show what appear to be Israeli preparations for the new aid distribution program.
 The photos from May 10 show four bases in southern Gaza.